earl86/epmmm/README.md

-# epmmm for zabbix 3.x
+# epmmm for zabbix 3.x and 2.x
 epmmm for mysql and mariadb performance monitor.